Sketch2Stress: Sketching with Structural Stress Awareness

 We have introduced the novel problem of sketch-based structural analysis, where we constrain the external forces to variables with the same magnitude but different locations and opposite-normal directions.
 We further present a {two}-branch generator to synthesize feasible structural stress maps by considering the sketches' geometry and force variables simultaneously.
 We find that usually, the long, thin, tilt, and joint regions tend to suffer higher stress, and shapes with such regions are weaker than those shapes without {them}.

-While the work we proposed provides an efficient approach for sketch-based structural analysis, our method has some limitations. {First}, our method cannot synthesize the stress effects of forces that are not in opposite-normal directions. {Second}, the force magnitude in our problem is set to a fixed value, which makes it challenging to analyze the stress effects of external forces with dynamic values. {These two limitations are inherited from the method \cite{ulu2017lightweight} we adopted for synthesizing the training data.
-Hence, further advances in new structural stress analysis solutions on 3D models could also boost our approach.} {Third}, only having one sketch provides limited information to indicate material properties. {Fourth, our approach cannot take as input multi-forces at different directions since the combination of multiple forces requires an extra module to process carefully, not simply recording the mapping between input multiple forces and the output corresponding structural stress effect.} In the future, we aim to further explore the proper representations and definitions for materials and external {multiple} forces in the generative process. {Fifth}{, due to the constraints of learning-based approaches, our well-trained Sketch2stress also cannot jump out of the bound of the empirical distribution of the observed data and might fail to infer reasonable stress maps and faithful underlying structures {for input sketches} {with} too complicated {and strange structures, repeated and over-traced strokes, or exaggerated part geometries.} As shown in Figure \ref{fig:limitation} (a) and (b), some defects can be observed in the generated normal maps and synthesized structural stress maps of the double-layer table and "X"-leg chair.
+While the work we proposed provides an efficient approach for sketch-based structural analysis, our method has some limitations. {First}, our method cannot synthesize the stress effects of forces that are not in opposite-normal directions. {Second}, the force magnitude in our problem is set to a fixed value, which makes it challenging to analyze the stress effects of external forces with dynamic values.
+These two limitations are inherited from the method \cite{ulu2017lightweight} we adopted for synthesizing the training data.
+Hence, further advances in new structural stress analysis solutions on 3D models{, such as more efficient structural analysis techniques\cite{umetani2013cross}}, could also help to improve our approach. {Third}, since our Sketch2stress method is learning-based, it might fail to infer reasonable stress maps and faithful underlying structures {for input sketches} {with} {strange structures, repeated and over-traced strokes, or exaggerated part geometries.} As shown in Figure \ref{fig:limitation} (a) and (b), some defects can be observed in the generated normal maps and synthesized structural stress maps of the double-layer table and "X"-leg chair.